shoppiboi/Sudoku-Solver/README.md

 Small Sudoku solver I made to practice C++ basics

 Features:
 .
-Solves a given 9x9 Sudoku puzzle through a backtracking algorithm .
-Took an iterative approach over a recursive one
+Solves a given 9x9 Sudoku puzzle through a backtracking algorithm\
 .
-Sudoku generator
+Took an iterative approach over a recursive one\

-Currently adding:
+Currently working on:
 .
-GUI interface
+Sudoku generator